vEnhance/web.evanchen.cc/input/faq-contest.md

-When you first start, you should do some subset of the following things for several weeks until you have a picture of what the landscape looks like, so to speak.
+When you first start, you should do some subset of the following things for several weeks until you have a picture of [what the landscape looks like][townstory]:

 1. Pick up any standard textbook like [AoPS v1][v1] or [AoPS v2][v2] to work through, so you learn some